 - Côte de Beaune

-- Côte Chalonnaise
+- Côte de Beaune-Villages

 Key Grape Varieties

-Pinot Noir is admired for its natural ability to reflect the characteristics of its terroir, so styles vary greatly from the most elegant expressions in Burgundy to others around the world.
-In Burgundy, Pinot Noir gives medium- to full-bodied wines that are typically ruby in color, though they can take on garnet or brick hues with age.
+The second most widely grown grape in this region is Pinot Noir, which represents 41 percent of Bourgogne’s plantings.
+Pinot Noir is native to Bourgogne.
+Many other varieties, including Chardonnay, Aligoté, and Gamay, are descended from this ancient grape.
+Pinot Noir prefers a cool climate and can be difficult to cultivate.
+It’s admired for its natural ability to reflect the characteristics of its terroir, so styles vary greatly—from the most elegant expressions in Bourgogne to others around the world.
+In Bourgogne, Pinot Noir produces medium- to full-bodied wines that are typically ruby in color, though they can take on garnet or brick hues with age.
 Tannins are characteristically soft, round, and delicate.
 Dominant flavors include fresh berries, cherry, cinnamon, and pepper.
 As they mature, Pinot Noir wines also develop vegetal and gamey notes.

-What’s Happening in Burgundy Today?
+What’s Happening in Bourgogne Today?